Skip to content

 publisher_id INTEGER PRIMARY KEY,

-name TEXT NOT NULL UNIQUE,
+name TEXT NOT NULL,

 dataset TEXT NOT NULL,

-venue TEXT
+venue TEXT,

 );